Edit Your Settings in Webmail

 - Enter the desired length of the password in the Length text box.

-- Copy the password in a safe place and select the I have copied this password in a safe place checkbox at the bottom of the interface.
+- Copy the password in a safe place and select the I have copied this password in a safe place checkbox.

-- Click Use Password to use the generated password.
-To reject the password and close the Password Generator interface, click Cancel.
+- Click Use Password to use the generated password, or click Cancel to close the Password Generator interface.

-- You can only view External Authentication methods if they are available.
+- You can only view available External Authentication methods.

 - You can link one or more external accounts to one or more Webmail accounts.

 - Some identity providers use two-factor authentication (2FA).
-You must log in through them and use 2FA.
+You must log in through the identity providers and use 2FA.

 Link your account